mint-lang/guide/getting-started/handling-events.md

 # Handling Events

-In web applications there are a lot of interactive parts, and all of these parts are handling some input form the users.
+In web applications there are a lot of interactive parts, and all of these parts are handling some input from the users.
 Inputs can come from a variety of sources such as keyboard, and mouse.
 An instance of these inputs is called an **event**.

 You can handle events coming from the DOM using **event attributes**.
 An event attribute is always starts with `on` followed by the name of the event \(capitalized\), for example: `onClick` or `onInput`.